mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 $ perf record --call-graph dwarf -p <PID> sleep 1
 {% endhighlight %}

-The previous command will create a perf.data file in the working directory showing what user or kernel functions have been invoked from that thread during the recorded period (1 second).
+The previous command will create a perf.data file, with debugging data in DWARF format, in the working directory showing what user or kernel functions have been invoked from that thread during the recorded period (1 second).

 This file can be visualized as follows.
 {% highlight shell %}